 Person-Centered Language in Practice

-As a trainer at Foothold Technology, I bring my belief in the importance of People First Language to every training.
+As an Implementation Consultant at Foothold Technology, I bring my belief in the importance of People First Language to every training.
 As I’m walking someone through our software’s functionality, I pull from my experiences to emphasize the importance of language when working with all individuals.
 This might mean highlighting some of the many ways Foothold Technology embraces the importance of person-centered language within the database itself.
-For example, the FormBuilder functionality gives agencies the ability to create forms that are person-centered, where the focus can be on a person’s abilities rather than deficits.
+For example, the form-building functionality in our software gives agencies the ability to create forms that enable person-centered planning, where the focus can be on a person’s abilities rather than their disabilities.
 In addition, within an agency’s database, the label “client” or “consumer” can be changed to simply read “individual.”

 If you aren’t already, I hope you’ll consider ways to integrate People First Language into all aspects of your life.
 For those less familiar with this concept, I always recommend starting your journey by reading this helpful information compiled by The Arc.